 I love youth camp.
 I gave my heart to Christ for the first time at a camp called Life For Youth Camp in Vero Beach, Fl.
-I worked there for 7 summers and have been speaking there, one week a summer, for the past 13 years.
+I worked there for 7 summers and four years full time.
+I have been camp speaker, once a week, every summer, for the past 20 years.
 Oh, and I met my wife there.
 Needless to say, I love youth camp.

-Summer and summer camp is almost upon our youth ministries and I thought this would be a great week for some last minute tips for making your devotion time awesome.
+Summer and summer camp is almost upon your youth ministry and I thought this would be a great week for some last minute tips for making your devotion time awesome.

 1. Be prepared to lead or prepare your leaders to lead the devotion.